mpszymanski/vue-demo-web/README.md

 # vue-demo-web
-Vue js Demonstration project.
+Vue.js demonstration project.
-Check out how to write simple, multicomponent app with Vue.js and axios!
+This is an example how to write simple, multicomponent applications with Vue.js and axios.

 This application collaborates with vue-demo-api.